eddUG/shell-novice/_episodes/02-filedir.md

 /home/elukyamuzi
 ```

-Here,
-the computer's response is `/home/elukyamuzi`,
-which is elukyamuzi's **home directory**:
+Here, the computer's response is `/home/elukyamuzi`, which is elukyamuzi's **home directory**:

-## Home Directory Variation
+> ## Home Directory Variation
+>
+> Introducing and navigating the filesystem in the shell can be confusing.
+> You may have both terminal and GUI file explorer open side by side
+> so learners can see the content and file structure while they're using terminal to navigate the system.

-The home directory path will look different on different operating systems.
+> The home directory path will look different on different operating systems.
-On Mac, it may look like `/Users/elukyamuzi`,
+> On Mac, it may look like `/Users/elukyamuzi`, and on Windows, it will be similar
-and on Windows, it will be similar to `C:\Documents and Settings\elukyamuzi` or
+> to `C:\Documents and Settings\elukyamuzi` or `C:\Users\elukyamuzi`.
-`C:\Users\elukyamuzi`.
-(Note that it may look slightly different for different versions of Windows.)
+> (Note that it may look slightly different for different versions of Windows.)
-In future examples, we've used Linux output as the default - Mac and Windows
+> In future examples, we've used Linux output as the default - Mac and Windows
-output may differ slightly but should be generally similar.
+> output may differ slightly but should be generally similar.
+>

-We will also assume that your `pwd` command returns your user's home directory.
+> We will also assume that your `pwd` command returns your user's home directory.
-If `pwd` returns something different, you may need to navigate there using `cd`
+> If `pwd` returns something different, you may need to navigate there using `cd`
-or some commands in this lesson will not work as written.
+> or some commands in this lesson will not work as written.
-See [Exploring Other Directories](#exploring-other-directories) for more details
+> See [Exploring Other Directories](#exploring-other-directories) for more details
-on the `cd` command.
+> on the `cd` command.
+{: .callout}

 To understand what a 'home directory' is,